bcfchen/pigeon/README.md

 - Improve transition between chat and info screens, potentially with TransitionGroup
 - Implement retry mechanism for unsuccessful attempts to add new messages (ex. no connection)
 - Visual indicator (ex. "..." in iMessage) while user is typing in the message box
+- Refactor language localeUtilities to be more configurable and scalable to accomodate more languages

 ### To install
 Clone this repo with